-Cash is king: The best cash back credit cards for 2021
+Cash is king: The best cash back credit cards for 2021 - CNN Underscored

 Sign-up bonus: Receive a match of all cash back earned at the end of your first year.

 What we like about the Discover it Cash Back: Earning 5% cash back on a quarterly basis, up to $1,500 per quarter, allows the cash back to really add up.
-The current quarterly categories on the Discover it Cash Back card are grocery stores, Walgreens and CVS, while other categories later on the 2021 bonus categories calendar includes gas stations, streaming services, restaurants and more.
+The current quarterly categories on the Discover it Cash Back card are gas stations, wholesale clubs and select streaming services, while other categories later on the 2021 bonus calendar includes restaurants, Amazon, PayPal and more.

 On top of that, all the cash back you earn on the Discover it Cash Back will be matched at the end of the first year for new card holders, making this an ideal card to have if you know you’ll be spending a lot on your credit card over the next year.
 This means those rotating bonus categories are worth 10% in the first year, and all your purchases outside of the bonus categories earn a solid 2% return the first year.

-In addition to a great cash back rewards program, new card holders can also take advantage of a 0% introductory interest on all purchases and balance transfers made by April 10, 212, for the first 14 months from the date of the first transfer, though the rate increases to a variable 11.99% to 2.99% at the end of the 14-month period.
+In addition to a great cash back rewards program, new card holders can also take advantage of a 0% introductory interest on all purchases and balance transfers for the first 14 months from the date of the first transfer, though the rate increases to a variable 11.99% to 2.99% at the end of the 14-month period.
+There’s a 3% intro balance transfer fee that goes up to 5% on future balance transfers (see terms)

 Related: Tight on cash?
 These credit cards charge 0% interest on purchases.